hushanidini/cocktail-app/README.md

+# Cocktail App

+This is a React project that allows users to explore and search for cocktails using the [CocktailDB API](https://www.thecocktaildb.com/).
+Users can view random cocktails, search for specific cocktails, and manage a list of favorite cocktails with persistent storage using `localStorage`.

+## Features

+### 1. Home Page
+- **View Random Cocktails**: When a user arrives on the home page, they can view 5 random cocktails.
+- **Refresh Button**: Users can click the "Refresh" button to load another 5 random cocktails.
+- **Cocktail Details**: Each cocktail card displays the cocktail's name, image, and category.
+- **Search for Cocktails**: Users can search for cocktails by name.
+- **Add to Favorites**: Search results display an "Add" button that allows users to add cocktails to their favorites

+### 2. Favorites Page
+- **View Favorites**: Users can view a list of their favorite cocktails.
+- **Remove from Favorites**: Each favorite cocktail card displays a "Remove" button, allowing users to remove it from the favorites list.
+- **Persistent Storage**: The favorites list is stored in `localStorage` to ensure persistence across page reloads.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.